Which AI Chatbot Should You Pay For in 2026?

 Is there a good AI plan cheaper than $20 a month?

 Yes.
-ChatGPT Go costs $8 per month in the US and gives you unlimited GPT-5.5 Instant chat with extended image generation and file uploads.
+ChatGPT Go costs $8 per month and is available in every country ChatGPT supports.
+It gives you more chat messages than the free plan plus extended image generation and file uploads -- OpenAI does not call it unlimited.
 Google AI Plus costs $4.99 per month for double the free Gemini limits plus 400 GB of storage.
 Both suit moderate daily users.

 Should I pay for more than one AI chatbot?